grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-We have two examples, so let us check whether we can generalize now.
+We have two examples, so let's check whether we can generalize now.
 We
-could try to get rid of the two constructors now, but let us wait just
+could try to get rid of the two constructors now, but let's wait just
 a little bit longer and see if this is the right path to go (after all,
 I told you that we need **at least** two examples).